FabianWe/goauth/README.md

  2. sessionKey: The key you want to check, for example a user sent it to you in a cookie.
  3. forceUint64: This is maybe a really strange argument but I wanted it to be there.
 If true the returned id is forced to be of type uint64.
 The reason will be explained below.

+This method also updates the `last_seen` column to the current date.

 That's it, you can now create sessions for your users (by passing the id of the user) and check if a session key is still valid (retrieve the userid from IsValidSession).
 Now I'll get you into some details of the method we used above.
 The [NewMYSQLConnector](https://godoc.org/github.com/FabianWe/goauth#NewMYSQLConnector) method accepts as first argument a [SessionKeyGenerator](https://godoc.org/github.com/FabianWe/goauth#SessionKeyGenerator).
 This is an interface type that generates new session keys.
 You can specify your own our use the default one that produces 128 length base64 strings.